Chelsea Carey: First Canadian Championship

-Despite losing in the Alberta provincials, their strong play during the season gave them enough CTRS points to put them into the first ever Scotties Tournament of Hearts play-in game at the 2018 Hearts.
+Despite losing in the Alberta provincials, they earned enough CTRS points during the season to put them into the first Scotties Tournament of Hearts play-in game at the 2018 Hearts.
 They lost the wild card game to Kerri Einarson, failing to qualify for the Scotties.
 In mixed doubles play, Carey and Hogdson made it to the semifinal of the 2018 Canadian Mixed Doubles Curling Championship.